 A Reader’s Review of Rosemary Sutcliff’s final historical novel Sword Song

-Posted in Criticism, Research, and Reviews, Sword Song | Tagged historical fiction, Vikings | 2 Comments
+Posted in Criticism, Reviews, Research, Awards, Sword Song | Tagged historical fiction, Vikings | 2 Comments

 2 Responses

-Leave a Reply Cancel reply
+Do Leave a Response Cancel reply

 rosemary sutcliff